xtanaa001/academic-kickstart/content/research/incentives.md

 weight = 35  # Order that this section will appear.

 title = "Incentives"
-subtitle = "Mechanism Design, Resource Allocation and Pricing"
+subtitle = "Mechanism Design for Resource Allocation and Pricing"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.